danizafa/album-trade/docs/en/privacy-policy.md

 * Google Firebase Firestore
 * Google AdMob

-Each service is governed by its own Privacy Policy.
+These services operate under their own privacy policies and terms of service.

 ---

 # Data Security

-Reasonable measures are taken to protect the information stored locally and synchronized through Firebase.
+Reasonable technical and organizational measures are taken to protect information stored locally on your device and information synchronized through Firebase.

-However, no method of electronic storage or internet transmission can guarantee absolute security.
+However, no method of electronic storage or transmission over the Internet can guarantee absolute security.

 ---

 # Children's Privacy

-Album Trade is intended for general audiences and does not knowingly collect personal information from children.
+Album Trade is intended for a general audience.

+The App does not knowingly collect personal information from children.

 ---

 # Changes to This Privacy Policy

-This Privacy Policy may be updated from time to time to reflect changes in the application or applicable legal requirements.
+This Privacy Policy may be updated from time to time to reflect changes in the App, applicable laws, or third-party services.

-The date of the latest revision will always appear at the top of this document.
+The "Last updated" date at the top of this document will always indicate the most recent revision.

 ---